Become a Master Gardener

-Take four required modules, and an additional module of your choice by March 31, 2019 and enjoy access to eight additional research-based modules at your convenience
+Take four required modules, and an additional module of your choice by March 31, 2020 and enjoy access to additional research-based modules at your convenience

-Take one hands-on gardening workshop offered at multiple locations in the metro area (we will offer 10-12 workshops from April - July on a range of subjects offered both weekdays and Saturdays).
+Take one hands-on gardening workshop offered at multiple locations in the metro-area (we will offer 10-12 workshops from April - July on a range of subjects offered both weekdays and weekends).
 Take up to 2 -3 workshops as part of your tuition (pending availability).

 MG garden education programming

-Choose three hours of classes from any Master Gardener hosted educational activities from designated options posted on OSU events calendar (example metro-area Chapter education events).
+Choose three hours of classes from any Master Gardener hosted educational activities from designated options posted on the OSU Educational Events Calendar (example: metro-area MG Chapter educational events).

-Complete and document at least 50 hours of volunteer time by September 30, 2019.
-Not required for certificate option 2 below.
+Complete and document at least 50 hours of volunteer time by September 30, 2020.
+(Not required for certificate option 2 below).

 Option 1: Master Gardener Volunteer Educator Training - $495

 (Discount price $445 registering before January 11, 2020)

 Learn about sustainable gardening in a fun, friendly environment and help your community grow!
-Take a 50-hour training and contribute 50 hours of volunteer service toward OSU's horticulture education outreach program.
+Take a 53-hour training and contribute 50 hours of volunteer service toward OSU's horticulture education outreach program.
 The MG Volunteer Educator Training is the equivalent of a college-level horticulture course focused on sustainable gardening.
 It is coupled with a volunteer internship in which you apply your learning toward approved volunteer activities to help educate the public using research-based information.